AquaticInformatics/aquarius-field-data-framework/src/FieldDataPluginTool/Readme.md

 The Field Data Plugin tool is a utility that can be used to install and configure Field Data Plugins on your AQTS app server.

+Download the latest version of the Field Data Plugin Tool [from the releases page](https://github.com/AquaticInformatics/aquarius-field-data-framework/releases/latest).

 ![Field Data Plugin Tool](./Screenshot.png "Field Data Plugin Tool")

 ## Features